websanco/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/order-management-permissions-reference.md

 Resource permissions define what actions can be performed on resources displayed or managed within an application.
 Resources are any user-facing object, such as Catalogs, Price Lists, Orders, and Warehouses.

-Order Management applications reference<!--w/c--> the following resources:
+Order Management applications reference the following resources:

 **Commerce Order** (listed under Orders): Orders are created when customers purchase Products in a Channel and are used to store and process order information.
 Each Order entity includes customer information (i.e., account, billing, shipping), as well as purchased items, order total, date, notes, acceptance workflow status, and more.
 See [Processing an Order](../../orders-and-fulfillment/orders/processing-an-order.md) for more information.